 - Visual Acuity Chart should be evenly illuminated.
-AOA Standards* for chart luminance is 34-51 cd/m (10-15 foot lamberts)
+AOA Standards* for chart luminance is 34-51 cd/m (10-15 foot-lamberts)

 - Optotype size calculation is same as Snellen’s optotypes

-- Usually 14 lines are taken
+- Usually, 14 lines are taken

 - Letter separation (space between letters on each line) = letter width on that line

-- Row separation (space between the rows of adjacent lines) = height of letters in smaller row
+- Row separation (space between the rows of adjacent lines) = height of letters in a smaller row

-- Letters on each successive line are “r” times larger than those of previous line, where r is constant (r = common ratio)
+- Letters on each successive line are “r” times larger than those of the previous line, where r is constant (r = common ratio)

 – Geometric progression: